Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 Step 1: Call 911 Immediately

 Even if you think you’re “fine,” call 911.
 Virginia State Police need to document the crash, and you need medical evaluation.
-Many serious injuries—including traumatic brain injuries and internal bleeding—don’t show immediate symptoms.
+Many serious injuries, such as including traumatic brain injuries and internal bleeding, don’t show immediate symptoms.

 Step 2: Document Everything You Can